VyasRSrinivasan/AI-Social-Engineering-Scam-Detector/README.md

 - UCI SMS Spam Collection

 ## Methodology
-- Load & Combine Datasets
+### Load & Combine Datasets
+Loaded and merged all four datasets into one unified dataset with consistent labels (Spam, Ham)
-- Data cleaning
+### Data cleaning
+- Lowercased, trimmed, whitespace, and eliminated missing values Mapped *spam* and *ham* labels into binary (Spam = 0, Ham = 1)
+- Balanced the dataset using undersampling to lower bias toward non-spam messages
-- Train/test split
+### Train/test split
+Split the dataset into 80% training & 20% testing to evaluate generalization performance.
-- Feature extraction
+### Feature extraction
+Applied TF-IDF vectorization to transform raw text messages into numerical feature vectors.
+Dropped English stopwords to improve model focus on meaningful tokens.
-- Baseline Model (Logistic Regression)
+### Baseline Model (Logistic Regression)
+Trained a Logistic Regression classifier on TF-IDF features.
+Measured accuracy, precision, recall, F1 score, and visualized the confusion matrix.
+This was a benchmark model.
-- LLM Model (Ollama 'mistral')
+### LLM Model (Ollama 'mistral')
+Improved the pipeline by integrating an LLM (Mistral) through Ollama for semantic classification.
+Used a carefully crafted prompt:

+"Classify the message as exactly one word: \"Spam\" or \"Ham\".
+Reply with only that word, no punctuation.
+If unsure, pick the most likely label."
+Tested the LLM's interpretability and compared predictions to the baseline model.

-- Model Evaluation
+### Model Evaluation
+Generated classification reports for both Logistic Regression and LLM models.
+Metrics used:
+- <u>Accuracy</u>: true predictions out of all predictions made
+- <u>Precision</u>: the number of predicted *spam* messages that were actually *spam*
+- <u>Recall</u>: the number of *spam* messages that were successfully identified
+- <u>F1-score</u>: harmonic mean of precision and recall

+### Results
     Logistic Regression:

     |                   |precision | recall | f1-score | support  |